ptdecker/kiss-entropy/README.md

 - **Tested on:**
     - Linux (x86_64, aarch64)
     - macOS (x86_64, aarch64/ARM64)
-    - BSD variants are expected to work, but not yet CI-tested
+    - BSD variants are expected to work but not yet CI-tested
 - Windows is **not supported**, as `/dev/urandom` does not exist there.

 ---